wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^4]: Before that, Wasmi's tests were tightly integrated with its translation engine.
 This necessitated updates to them whenever Wasmi's translation engine was changed.
 While those tightly integrated tests helped with early development, it is needless to say, that this process wasn't sustainable.

 [^5]: Where Wasmi v0.32 required ~10 seconds to compile, we are now down to just ~4.5s.
 Tested on Macbook M2 Pro.

+[^6]: That's why Rust's standard library does not provide `HashMap` in its `alloc` crate.
+Note that the `hashbrown` crate has `no_std` support but kinda cheats as its random initialization is not applicable to some systems and thus a potential attack vector for safety critical `no_std` systems.